pthoor/KustoDetectiveAgencyHints-Season2/README.md

 # Kusto Detective Agency Hints - Season 2

-This repo contains some additional hints to the existing ones in the game of Kusto Detective Agency 🕵️ 🔐
+This repo contains some additional hints to the existing ones in the game of Kusto Detective Agency 🕵️ 🔐 (Under construction!)

 <img src="https://detective.kusto.io/img/KDA-horizontal.svg">